ClaytonKinder/BoomtownFrontEndTest/README.md

 Once given access to this repo, you have **1 week** to complete this project.
 Any commits to your repo after that will not be accepted.

 ## Assets
 This repo contains an `assets/` directory which contains all necessary assets to build the BoomTown Dashboard.
+The font used to develop the dashboard is Open Sans.

 * `project.png`: Screen shot of the BoomTown Dashboard.
 * `project-navigation.png`: Screen shot of the off-canvas navigation.
 * `images/`: Raw image assets.
 * `icons/`: SVG assets for iconography.
 Use them however you like.

+The font family used is Open Sans.

 ## Tools
 We expect all candiates to use the following: